 Welcome to Year 4, where we strive to ensure all children enjoy their learning and feel valued!
 We aim to teach an exciting curriculum and challenge children to achieve their full potential.

-4MH – Happy Hares: Mrs Haslam
+4MH – Mrs Haslam

-Mrs Smith (TA)
+Mrs Gupta (TA)

 What we will be Learning this Year

 Open wide – let’s take a look inside!
 We’re on a voyage of discovery to investigate the busy world inside our bodies….

 Topic: In this topic, we will be learning all about our digestive system.
 We will be starting with learning all about our mouth and teeth, before moving onto how our food is digested and eventually becomes our bodily waste!
 We will be learning all about how to keep this system clean and healthy.
 We will also be learning all about countries, counties and rivers around us and locating them on maps.